 Tor and a VPN are both tools that use a combination of proxies and encryption to make it difficult for snoopers to track you.
 While they share some similarities, the key difference is that Tor is for anonymity, and a VPN is for privacy.
+The two can be used in tandem to further bolster both privacy and anonymity.
+This article will cover the best VPNs for Tor and explain how to use a Tor VPN.

 - Features designed specifically for Tor users